MathiasSchindler/mona-rpzero/docs/video.md

 - If you have a script (e.g. `tools/run-qemu-raspi3b.sh`), ensure it uses something like:
   - `-display cocoa` (macOS) or `-display sdl/gtk` depending on your setup
   - (Optionally) `-serial stdio` stays enabled
+  - If you want input without relying on terminal focus: `-serial vc`
+    - If you don't see the serial text immediately, switch to the virtual console in the QEMU GUI (often Ctrl-Alt-2; on macOS this may be Ctrl-Option-2)

 Add a small doc snippet to the script/comments:
 - “Framebuffer output appears in QEMU window; UART still on stdio.”